Crossed modular categories and the Verlinde formula for twisted conformal blocks: The -crossed modular fusion category associated with twisted conformal blocks

+On the other hand the ring $\mathcal{R}_{\ell}(\frg,\gamma)$ and $\mathcal{R}_{\ell}(\frg,\sigma)$ are isomorphic and hence $\Sigma'$ is also the normalized character table of $\Rcal_{\ell}(\frg,\gamma)$.
 By Remark \ref{rk:0column}, the 0-th column of the categorical crossed S-matrix is real since the entries are the categorical dimensions of the simple objects (divided by the positive real constant $\sqrt{\dim \Ccal_1}$) of $\Ccal_\gamma$.
 Moreover, by Huang's \cite[Proof of Theorem 4.5]{Huang:08b} computations of the pivotal trace along with Equation 13.8.10 and Remark 13.8 in \cite{Kac}, we know that in the untwisted part $\Ccal_1$ all categorical dimensions are positive, i.e. the spherical structure on the untwisted modular fusion category $\Ccal_1$ is positive.

 Now the spherical structure on $\Ccal_\gamma$ induces a compatible and normalized $\Ccal_1$-module trace on $\Ccal_\gamma$ (see \cite[\S1.3]{Desh:17}).
 As observed in \cite[\S1.3]{Desh:17} there are exactly two such possible module traces and these two traces differ by a sign.
 Since $\Ccal_1$ is positive spherical, $\Ccal_\gamma$ has the canonical positive Frobenius-Perron trace.
 And hence the $\Ccal_1$-module trace on $\Ccal_\gamma$ coming from the spherical structure must be either this one, or its negative.
 Hence in $\Ccal_\gamma$ it follows that all dimensions must be either all positive or all negative.